-Your award letter provides a term-by-term breakdown of your aid, according to type, amount, and source.
+Your financial aid offer provides a term-by-term breakdown of your aid, according to type, amount, and source.
 It also may include information about the terms and conditions of each award.

-It is important to know how the school will distribute your award letter.
-For example, some schools provide the award letter online through a secure web portal.
+It is important to know how the school will distribute your financial aid offer.
+For example, some schools provide the financial aid offer online through a secure web portal.
 Others may provide it via e-mail or postal mail.

-You need to determine if you are required to take action upon receipt of your award letter.
+You need to determine if you are required to take action upon receipt of your financial aid offer.
 Some colleges will require you accept, decline, or reduce each aid source.
 Others may “auto-award” and not require any action on the student’s part.
 If you do elect to reduce or decline any aid sources (loans, work study, etc.), the school will not be able to increase other aid sources to compensate for the difference.

 What’s the bottom line?

-Since award letters can vary from school to school, it will be easier if you compare them based on the bottom line (or out-of-pocket) costs.
+Since financial aid offers can vary from school to school, it will be easier if you compare them based on the bottom line (or out-of-pocket) costs.
 You can determine the bottom line by:

 - Estimated free financial aid

-* If your award letter does not contain your cost of attendance Cost of attendance can vary from school to school and typically includes tuition, fees, housing, books, supplies, food, transportation, and other educational-related expenses. , check the school’s financial aid website for further information.
+* If your financial aid offer does not contain your cost of attendance Cost of attendance can vary from school to school and typically includes tuition, fees, living expenses (housing and food), books, supplies, transportation, and other educational-related expenses. , check the school’s financial aid website for further information.
 You also may want to increase or lower certain components in each cost of attendance to match your personal situation.
 For example, if the school estimates $10,000 for housing, and you know that your housing choice will be greater or less than their estimate, you need to make those adjustments into the cost of attendance.